Table of Contents

 $ ls / bin boot dev etc home lib lib64 lost+found media mnt opt proc root run sbin srv sys tmp usr var

-Ok so, there is a couple of things in there.
+Ok so, there are a couple of things in there.
 We have talked about home

 directories before, remember?
 It turns out that all the users’ home